Commonplace Book

 Reflection:

-It’s a timeless thought: people and our country were better when we were young.
+It’s a timeless thought: people and our society were better when we were young.
 However, even on a personal level, I do feel as if I’ve lost my sense of pride as well as a sense of direction and purpose.
 How I reclaim those things?

 Quote 6: